 The data does not give a definitive answer.
-But according to overview reports from the SBA as well as state-level employment data from the Bureau of Labor Statistics (BLS), more PPP dollars did go to states that faced more economic strain between January and June.
-States with high job loss relative to their population, like Hawaii and New York, as well Washington, DC, received more PPP aid per 100 people than did states that reported fewer job losses, such as Mississippi and Idaho.
+But according to overview reports from the SBA as well as state-level employment data from the Bureau of Labor Statistics (BLS), more PPP dollars did go to states that faced more economic strain between January and August.
+States with high job loss relative to their population, like Hawaii and New York, as well as Washington, DC, received more PPP aid per 100 people than did states that reported fewer job losses, such as Mississippi and Idaho.

 Among other factors, this might reflect how the health and economic consequences of the pandemic, while connected, can affect different places.
 With reduced travel, more people staying at home, and fears about where the pandemic might spread next, even places with few COVID-19 cases can face damage to local economies.
 And as mentioned before, population density and small business density also vary across counties.

-As highlighted before, Detroit and El Paso also received the fewest loans overall compared to other major cities, as well as fewer large loans.
 As the pandemic continues, with higher mortality rates for Black and Hispanic Americans, such statistics raise the potential of additional disparities when it comes to the economic fallout.

 Get more facts on PPP and access to the data used in this article.
 Datasets are linked under "What is this data?" in the "Questions to ask" section.

-Additionally, the loan-level data does not explicitly identify counties, instead using zip codes and city names.
+The loan-level data does not explicitly identify counties, instead using zip codes and city names.
 Because zip codes and counties are not perfect matches, a loan from a given zip code can sometimes belong to one of several counties.
 To accommodate for this, loans from zip codes that cross multiple county boundaries were divided equally between those counties.
 Zip codes with this issue were in the minority for the top 30 counties analyzed, with just 126 zip codes affected out of a total of 3,734.

 Keep up with the latest data and most popular content.